-Operations certified under the Fair for Life programme agree that their performance rating will be published on the www.fairforlife.net website.
-The operator will be sent the information to be published for approval before publication and any disagreements are settled by applying the appeals procedure described in section 1.3.7.
+Operations certified under the Fair for Life programme agree that their performance rating will be published on the www.fairforlife.org website.
+The operator will be sent the information to be published for approval before publication (in the Summary Assessment) and any disagreements are settled by applying the appeals procedure described in section 1.3.7.
 Operations which have cancelled the certification contract, are suspended or de-certified will remain in the online register for at least 1 year with indication of their certification status, but without detailed rating.

 The following information is considered public information and may be disclosed by CB in publications or on request: A list of all certified operations including their name and address and certified products / activities.
-In the course of dealing with a complaint or public allegations, reserves the right to publish a public statement outlining its procedures and findings, as described in chapter 1.3.7 and the CB's Fair for Life Complaint, Appeals and Allegation Procedure.
+In the course of dealing with a complaint or public allegations, the CB reserves the right to publish a public statement outlining the applied procedures and certification decision.

 If in the course of staff interviews confidential information is revealed, anonymity will be strictly granted in order to protect the informant from possible negative impact or punishment.
-The case of employees / workers complaining about their employer is dealt with as alleged violation against the social and fair trade standards, see procedures in the CB's Fair for Life Complaint, Appeals and Allegation Procedure.
+The case of employees / workers raising concerns to the CB about their employer's compliance with Fair for Life Standards outside the regular audit process is dealt with as alleged violation against the social and fair trade standards, see procedures in the CB's Fair for Life Complaint, Appeals and Allegation Procedure.